Fisher–Yates shuffle: The modern algorithm

 The modern version of the Fisher–Yates shuffle, designed for computer use, was introduced by Richard Durstenfeld in 1964 and popularized by Donald E. Knuth in The Art of Computer Programming as "Algorithm P (Shuffling)".
-Neither Durstenfeld's article nor Knuth's first edition of The Art of Computer Programming acknowledged the work of Fisher and Yates; they may not have been aware of it.
+Neither Durstenfeld's article nor Knuth's first edition of The Art of Computer Programming acknowledged the work of Fisher and Yates.
 Subsequent editions of Knuth's The Art of Computer Programming mention Fisher and Yates' contribution.

-The algorithm described by Durstenfeld differs from that given by Fisher and Yates in a small but significant way.
-Whereas a naïve computer implementation of Fisher and Yates' method would spend needless time counting the remaining numbers in step 3 above, Durstenfeld's solution is to move the "struck" numbers to the end of the list by swapping them with the last unstruck number at each iteration.
+The algorithm described by Durstenfeld is more efficient than that given by Fisher and Yates: whereas a naïve computer implementation of Fisher and Yates' method would spend needless time counting the remaining numbers in step 3 above, Durstenfeld's solution is to move the "struck" numbers to the end of the list by swapping them with the last unstruck number at each iteration.
 This reduces the algorithm's time complexity to $O(n)$ compared to $O(n^2)$ for the naïve implementation.
 This change gives the following algorithm (for a zero-based array).